A first timer's guide to Qatar

 Host of the FIFA World Cup Qatar 2022, the Arab nation of Qatar packs plenty into a small package.
 Little more than a fishing village before the discovery of oil in 1939, its capital, Doha, is now a buzzing metropolis with a futuristic skyline that appears to expand by the day.

-The downtown West Bay area of Doha from above
+The downtown West Bay area of Doha, Qatar

-The downtown West Bay area of Doha from above © Anekoho - Adobe Stock Image
+The downtown West Bay area of Doha, Qatar © Anekoho - Adobe Stock Image

 Home to one of the world's best airports, Doha has long been a popular stopover hub for international travellers.
 And there are now more reasons than ever to extend a visit, from world-class museums and galleries to adventure and family activities, shopping galore and an impressive array of dining options mirroring the nation's rich cultural diversity.